javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/4-max-salary/task.md

 - If `salaries` is empty, it shoul return `null`.
 - If there are multiple top-paid persons, return any of them.

+P.S.
+Use `Object.entries` and destructuring to iterate over key/value pairs.